Pharmascience: History

 In 1983, Pharmascience Inc. was founded by two pharmacists, Morris Goodman and Ted Wise.
 Its research and development (R&D) activities started with a team of five employees.

 In 1988, Pharmascience Inc. acquired and opened a drug production facility in Montreal.

-In 1994, the company began its international expansion and opened an office in Kiev, Ukraine.
+In 1994, the company began its international expansion and opened an office in Kyiv, Ukraine.

 In 1995, Pharmascience Inc. partnered with Health Partners International of Canada (HPIC).
-Since then, the pharmaceutical company has donated $36 million worth of medicine and a total of $35,000 in financial assistance.
+Since then, the pharmaceutical company has donated $72 million worth of medicine.

 In 1996, Pharmascience Inc. invested $2 million in the creation of modern research laboratories of a pilot production plant in Montreal.
 In 1998, the company invested $8 million for the acquisition of a building intended to house its head office, administrative centre and operating activities, in the west end of Montreal.
 A year later, the organization invested $3 million to build an ultra-modern distribution centre, across from the Montreal head office.
 While working on the construction of the distribution centre in 1999, Pharmascience Inc. announced a total investment of $50 million to expand and modernize its infrastructure and create 200 new jobs over the next five years.

 In 2000, Pharmascience Inc. implemented a partnership with the government (Investissement Québec and Emploi Québec).

 In 2003, the company invested $12 million for the acquisition of PanGeo Pharma, a Quebec pharmaceutical company, and hired approximately 125 employees.

 In 2007, Pharmascience Inc. opened a representative office in Vietnam.
 The same year, the Pharmascience Inc and Centraide campaigns were launched.

 In 2011, the organization invested $38 million to open new laboratories in Montreal, which created 180 jobs by the next year.
 Also in 2011, Pharmascience Inc. acquired Aegera Therapeutics, a Montreal-based clinical-stage biotechnology company.

-In 2012, the company obtained its Class A Operational Excellence certification for its customer service, and also implemented its Next Generation Leaders (NGL) Program.
+In 2012, the company obtained its Class A Operational Excellence certification for customer service and also implemented its Next Generation Leaders (NGL) program.

 The following year, Pharmascience Inc. inaugurated its new distribution centre in Dorval.
 The same year, the company announced its association with the South Korean company Korea Kolmar Holdings, to create Pharmascience Korea and to distribute Canadian pharmaceuticals in South Korea in 2014.

 In 2014, Pharmascience Inc. acquired Uman Pharma Inc., a fully integrated company that develops, manufactures and markets generic injectable pharmaceutical products.
 The same year, Pharmascience Inc. opened its office on the South Shore, in Candiac and its office in Saudi Arabia.

 In 2015, the company announced an investment program of $55.7 million by the end of 2016, to modernize its infrastructure and increase its research and development (R&D) capacity.

 In 2019, Pharmascience Inc. signed a partnership agreement with the PHOENIX group in Mannheim, Germany.
 Additionally, the organization launched its Royalmount Laboratories division in Montreal, a division specialized in bioanalytics and cannabis testing.
-Pharmascience Inc. also signed a partnership agreement with Sama AlFayhaa, the largest pharmaceutical company in southern Iraq, in the same year.
+Also in 2019, Pharmascience Inc. signed a partnership agreement with Sama AlFayhaa, the largest pharmaceutical company in southern Iraq, in the same year.